zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/serialization.md

 As explained in the introduction, some types (`Serverkey`, `Ciphertext`) are meant to be shared with the server that performs the computations.

-The easiest way to send these data to a server is to use the serialization and deserialization features. tfhe::shortint uses the [serde](https://crates.io/crates/serde) framework.
-Serde's Serialize and Deserialize are then implemented on tfhe::shortint's types.
+The easiest way to send these data to a server is to use the serialization and deserialization features. `tfhe::shortint` uses the [serde](https://crates.io/crates/serde) framework.
+Serde's Serialize and Deserialize are then implemented on the `tfhe::shortint` types.

 To serialize the data, we need to pick a [data format](https://serde.rs/#data-formats).
-For our use case, [bincode](https://crates.io/crates/bincode) is a good choice, mainly because it is binary format.
+For our use case, [bincode](https://crates.io/crates/bincode) is a good choice, mainly because it is a binary format.

 ```toml
 # Cargo.toml